Nextpeer/Nextpeer-libgdx/README.md

 	}

 <a id="SameLevel"></a>
-##Making Sure All Players Are On The Same Level
+## Making Sure all Players Are on the Same Level

-In order to keep the game fair for all players we need to make sure the players playing the exact same level.
-This is done by setting the random seed.
-Go to the World class and locate the constructor method.
+In order to keep the game fair for all players we need to make sure all the players are playing the exact same level.
+This is done by setting the seed for the random number generator.
+Go to the `World` class and locate the constructor.
 There, use the random seed we’ve stored in `NextpeerPlugin` and pass it to Random’s constructor (right before `generateLevel()`):

 	public World (WorldListener listener) {
 		this.bob = new Bob(5, 1);